 "I told the students early on: This is a question.
 I don't know the answer to this question," she said.
 "This is not a class where the professor knows all the answers.
-This is a class where we are going to work together on something verv new."
+This is a class where we are going to work together on something very new."

 For 15 weeks the class met virtually to unpack the question together.
-Vertesi and the students developed guiding principles for reference as they brainstormed designs.
+Vertesi and the students developed guiding "I would like to train the next generation of students who know how to build differently, who know how to think differently ... ." - Janet Vertesi, associate professor of sociology principles for reference as they brainstormed designs.
 Three University-based projects - the Princeton Gerrymandering Project, the Ida B. Wells JUST Data Lab, and the Eviction Lab - provided research and data sets, which the students used to help build their designs.
 Students presented their projects during the final class.